 Dust-ups with the in-laws certainly aren’t a new phenomenon.
 But a larger generation gap is adding to the issue.
 We’re having children later in life, so grandparents are further removed from their parenting years than ours were.
 Parenting styles have also changed dramatically, from the small stuff (when to start solids, or how to get a baby to sleep through the night) to the larger themes.

-“There has been a big move [in parenting advice] from discipline and routine, toward a more nurturing approach,” says Kerry Grier, a patient-education specialist who runs a parenting and child-care class for new grandparents at Toronto’s Sunnybrook Health Sciences Centre.
+“There has been a big move [in] from discipline and routine, toward a more nurturing approach,” says Kerry Grier, a patient-education specialist who runs a parenting and child-care class for new grandparents at Toronto’s Sunnybrook Health Sciences Centre.
 The class covers the evidence behind current recommendations around breastfeeding, safe sleep (including putting babies to sleep on their back with nothing else in their crib) and the importance of tending to a baby’s needs (such as picking them up when they cry), pushing back against the idea that too much affection spoils a baby.

 That shift was the main problem for Ahava Trivedi, a mom in Toronto.
 She has embraced attachment parenting, a style that came naturally to her, as her Indian-born mother raised her the same way.
 Her husband’s parents, however, see things differently.
 “I was feeling out how they raised my husband, and I said, ‘Oh, did you pick him up a lot?’ and his dad said instantly, ‘Oh no, we didn’t want to spoil him.’”
 If Ahava’s baby cries, her mother-in-law will say, “Well, babies cry.”
 Ahava has chosen not to leave her son with that side of the family until he’s a bit older, or until they agree to care for him in a way that aligns with her parenting philosophy.